johnbywater/quantdsl/README.md

 }
 ```

-The command line program `quantdsl` (which is installed with the *Quant DSL* Python package) evaluates *Quant DSL* source.
-Given a path (or URL) to a document containing *Quant DSL* source code, the `quantdsl` program will print results, showing progress for longer computations.
+A command line program `quantdsl` is installed with the *Quant DSL* Python package.
+Given a path (or URL) to a document containing *Quant DSL* source code, the `quantdsl` program will evaluate the *Quant DSL* code.

-With above American option DSL in a file called 'myamerican.quantdsl' and the above market calibration parameters in a file called 'mycalibration.json', the following shell command will print the results of the evaluation of the American option given the default one-factor price process the market calibration parameters. *Quant DSL* supports using other price processes, such as the two factor model proposed by Smith and Schwartz, however price processes other than simple Black Scholes have not so far been developed for this package.
+With the above example American option source code in a file called 'myamerican.quantdsl' and the above market calibration parameters in a file called 'mycalibration.json', the following shell command evaluates the expression under a calibrated one-factor model of market dynamics.

 ```
 $ quantdsl --calibration-url mycalibration.json --path-count=50000  myamerican.quantdsl